Updated: Nov 18, 2022

 Most of the time, the law considers someone to be an employee if they work under the direction and control of an employer.
 However, an employer may misclassify employees as independent contractors to avoid liability.

-If you believe this happened to you at work, you may still be able to sue your employer with the assistance of an Employment Lawyer in Los Angeles.
+If you believe this happened to you at work, you may still be able to sue your employer with the assistance of a wrongful termination attorney.

 Employers Cannot Fire You For Illegal Reasons